 Sometimes it’s just one tooth that needs evening out to match the adjacent teeth

 If you want to revise a gummy smile in a natural-looking and attractive way, explore your options with gum recontouring.
-Bethesda and Washington, DC patients can schedule an appointment with Dr. Puterman online or by phone at (301) 652-0939.
+Patients can schedule an appointment with Dr. Puterman online or by phone at (301) 652-0939.